 2. Salt Scrub

 Salt, although more abrasive than sugar, is a good exfoliant and helps with dead skin removal and skin renewal.
-Sea salt, Epsom salt, and Himalayan Salt are generally used and make good foot and body scrub.
+Sea salt, Epsom salt, and Himalayan Salt are generally used and make good homemade foot and body scrub.
 Salt also helps with grounding, detoxes by drawing out toxins, and relaxes sore muscles.

 For the basic recipe use 1 cup salt of your choice + ¼ – ½ cup oil + fun add-ins mentioned in the sugar scrub.